Disconnected Agreement in Networks Prone to Link Failures: Preliminaries

 A property of distributed communication environments or executions is \emph{known} if it can be used in codes of algorithms.
 We say that an algorithm relies on \emph{minimal knowledge} if each node knows its unique name and can identify a port through which a message arrives and can assign a port for a message to be transmitted through.
 The number of nodes in a network $n$ is never assumed to be known in this paper.

 Neighbors can be discovered at one round of communication by all nodes sending their names to the neighbors: incoming messages allow to assign the sender's name to a port.
 This operation requires transmitting through every link in the network.
-If a goal is to minimize the number of used links then we assume that each node knows its neighbors prior to the beginning of an execution, in having the neighbors correctly mapped on ports.
+If an algorithmic goal includes minimizing the number of used links then we assume that each node knows its neighbors prior to the beginning of an execution, in having the neighbors correctly mapped on ports.

+The notation $\Lambda$ will denote an upper bound on the stretch of a communication network in the course of an execution.
+If $\Lambda$ is used then this means that $\Lambda$ is known to all nodes.

 \Paragraph{Performance metrics.}